Static vs Dynamic Website: Perfect Fit With Jamstack's Fusion

-It is an opposite of traditional monolithic architecture, like WordPress, where the front end and the back end are directly coupled.
+It is the opposite of traditional monolithic architecture, like WordPress, where the front end and the back end are directly coupled.

-By the way, you can make your WordPress Jamstacked (or headlessed), too.
-We don’t recommend it, but you may want to know about it.
+By the way, you can try to go with headless WordPress.
+However we don’t recommend it, we thought you might want to know about it.

 As in the case of traditional static websites, pre-rendering can be done using the already mentioned static site generators, but also via server-side rendering (SSR) or incremental static regeneration (ISR).